 After 2½ years of litigation by IPNO with the assistance of volunteer co-counsel Mérrida Coxwell, Mr. Bass’ conviction was reversed by the Bolivar County Circuit Court in June 2006.
 The State spent years appealing the trial court’s decision to no avail.
 Mr. Bass was finally exonerated in March 2010 when the State dismissed the charges against him.

 He returned to Cleveland, Mississippi where he lives and works.
-In his spare time, he enjoys life with his wife and likes nothing better than to go fishing.
+In his spare time, he enjoys life and likes nothing better than to go fishing.